-So, "Fairly Stupid" is the best way to describe these tales.
+Still, it's all in good fun, even if "Fairly Stupid" really is the best way to describe these tales.

-- The Cameo: The Wolf from The True Story Of The Three Little Pigs plays the part of The Big Bad Wolf in "Little Red Running Shorts."
-Or at least, he would have if he hadn't left in a huff with his co-star after Jack spoiled their entire story.
+- Alexander T. Wolf from The True Story of the Three Little Pigs plays the part of The Big Bad Wolf in "Little Red Running Shorts".
+Or at least he would have, if he hadn't left in a huff with his co-star after Jack spoiled their entire story.

 - Cassandra Truth: In "Chicken Licken" no one listens to Jack when he comes to warn them of impending danger.
 Namely, that the falling sky they were all worried about was in fact the missing table of contents.

 - Cold Opening: The story of "Chicken Licken" is shown before the table of contents in the book is shown, which Jack remembers he forgot about until after he started the story.
 The story ends with said table of contents falling and squashing all the characters.

 - Chekhov's Gun: In "Chicken Licken", Jack interrupts the story midway through, claiming he forgot the table of contents.
 It falls and squashes everybody at the end of the story.

 - Crying Wolf: In "The Boy Who Cried Cow Patty", everyone gets fed up with the boy's cow patty pranks, so when he inevitably falls into a pile of cow patty, he cried fire instead to attract firemen to rescue him, knowing full well no one would take his cries of cow patty seriously anymore.

 - Cutting the Knot: In "The Princess and the Bowling Ball", every princess who stays at the king's and queen's castle fails the pea test since they can't feel the pea under the hundred mattresses.
 When the prince meets the girl of his dreams, he solves the problem by replacing the pea with a bowling ball.
 His parents are satisfied and they get married, and they live happily, if not honestly, ever after.